bmudda/hazelcast-docker-spring-test/README.md

 ## <a id="building"></a>Building from source

-* From the root of this project, build a Jar : `./gradlew build`
+* From the root of this project, build a Jar : `./gradlew build- -refresh-dependencies -x test`

 ## <a id="usage"></a>Usage
 * Locate the tcp-ip section in hazelcast.xml file located in the docs folder, copy it to a desired location and adjust the member IP addresses to your need